As a child, there was a popular counting rhyme:

 ♘ AL BIDAYER STUD.
 Two champions were born at the Al Bidayer Stud, owned by Sheikh Mohammed bin Saoud Al Qassimi, a member of Sharjah's ruling family.
 One is the junior filly Asila Al Bidayer, and the second is the snow-white gorgeous mare Mozn Al Bidayer.

 ♘ EMIRATES STUD.
 One champion - the stallion E.S.
 Harir, having the prestige title Platinum World Champion, was born at the Emirates Stud, which belongs to Sheikh Abdullah bin Majid Al Qassimi, a member of Sharjah's ruling family.
-The Emirates stud focuses on both flat racing and Arabian show horses, and has a track record of winning titles in both disciplines.
+The Emirates stud focuses on both flat racing and Arabian show horses.

 ♘ AL MANHAL STUD.
 One champion was born at the Al Manhal Stud in Abu Dhabi, UAE.
 This stud farm owned by Mr. Fahed bin Salem Al Zaabi.
 It is unknown whether he is a member of the ruling family, but this gentleman is certainly a noble man and a very talented breeder.